JonathanWilbur/mueller-report/volume1.md

 constituted "active measures," a term that typically refers to operations conducted by Russian security services aimed at influencing the course of international affairs.
 4

 The IRA and its employees began operations targeting the United States as early as 2014.
 Using fictitious U.S. personas, IRA employees operated social media accounts and group pages designed to attract U.S. audiences.
 These groups and accounts, which addressed divisive U.S. political and social issues, falsely claimed to be controlled by U.S. activists. overtime, these social media accounts became a means to reach large U.S. audiences.
 IRA employees travelled to the United States in mid-2014 on an intelligence-gathering mission to obtain information and photographs for use in their social media posts.
-IRA employees posted derogatory information about a number of candidates in the 2016

-U.S. presidential election.
+IRA employees posted derogatory information about a number of candidates in the 2016 U.S. presidential election.
 By early to mid-2016, IRA operations included supporting the Trump campaign and disparaging candidate Hillary Clinton.
 The IRA made various expenditures to carry out those activities, including buying political advertisements on social media in the names of U.S. persons and entities.
-Some IRA employees, posing as U.S. persons and without revealing their
-Russian association, communicated electronically with individuals associated with the Trump campaign and with other political activists to seek to coordinate political activities, including the staging of political rallies.
+Some IRA employees, posing as U.S. persons and without revealing their Russian association, communicated electronically with individuals associated with the Trump campaign and with other political activists to seek to coordinate political activities, including the staging of political rallies.
 5 The investigation did not identify evidence that any U.S. persons knowingly or intentionally coordinated with the IRA's interference operation.

-By the end of the 2016 U.S. election, the IRA had the ability to reach millions of U.S. persons through their social media accounts. multiple IRA-controlled Facebook groups and
+By the end of the 2016 U.S. election, the IRA had the ability to reach millions of U.S. persons through their social media accounts. multiple IRA-controlled Facebook groups and Instagram accounts had hundreds of thousands of U.S. participants.
+IRA-controlled Twitter accounts separately had tens of thousands of followers, including multiple U.S. political figures who retweeted IRA-created content.
+In November 2017, a Facebook representative testified that Facebook had identified 470 IRA-controlled Facebook accounts that collectively made 80,000

+Posts between January 2015 and August 2017.
+Facebook estimated the IRA reached as many as 126 million persons through its Facebook accounts.
+6 In January 2018, Twitter announced that it had identified 3,814 IRA-controlled Twitter accounts and notified approximately 1.4 million people Twitter believed may have been in contact with an iRA-controlled account.
+7

 [^2]: The Office is aware of reports that other Russian entities engaged in similar active measures operations targeting the United States.
 Some evidence collected by the Office corroborates those rep01ts, and the Office has shared that evidence with other offices in the department of justice and FBI.
-3 **\[ REDACTED: Harm to Ongoing Matter \]** see also SM-2230634, serial 44 (analysis).
+[^3]: **\[ REDACTED: Harm to Ongoing Matter \]** see also SM-2230634, serial 44 (analysis).
 The FBI case number cited here, and other FBI case numbers identified in the report, should be treated as law enforcement sensitive given the context.
 The report contains additional law enforcement sensitive information.
-4 As discussed in Part V below, the active measures investigation has resulted in criminal charges against 13 individual Russian nationals and three Russian entities, principally for conspiracy to defraud the United States, in violation of 18 U.S.C. § 371.
-See Volume I, section V.A, infra; indictment, United States
+[^4]: As discussed in Part V below, the active measures investigation has resulted in criminal charges against 13 individual Russian nationals and three Russian entities, principally for conspiracy to defraud the United States, in violation of 18 U.S.C. § 371.
+See Volume I, section V.A, infra; indictment, United States v.
- v.
 Internet research Agency, et al., 1:18-cr-32 (D.D.C.
 Feb.
 16, 2018), Doc.
 I ("Internet research Agency indictment").
-Instagram accounts had hundreds of thousands of U.S. participants.
-IRA-controlled Twitter accounts separately had tens of thousands of followers, including multiple U.S. political figures who retweeted IRA-created content.
-In November 2017, a Facebook representative testified that Facebook had identified 470 IRA-controlled Facebook accounts that collectively made 80,000

-posts between January 2015 and August 2017.
-Facebook estimated the IRA reached as many as 126 million persons through its Facebook accounts.
-6 In January 2018, Twitter announced that it had identified 3,814 IRA-controlled Twitter accounts and notified approximately 1.4 million people Twitter believed may have been in contact with an iRA-controlled account.
-7
+[^5]: Internet research Agency Indictment ¶¶ 52, 54, 55(a), 56, 74; **\[ REDACTED: Harm to Ongoing Matter \]**

 ### A. Structure of the Internet Research Agency

+**\[ REDACTED: Harm to Ongoing Matter \]** 8
+**\[ REDACTED: Harm to Ongoing Matter \]** 9
+**\[ REDACTED: Harm to Ongoing Matter \]** 10

-**\[ REDACTED: Harm to Ongoing Matter \]**
+The organization quickly grew. **\[ REDACTED: Harm to Ongoing Matter \]**

 The growth of the organization also led to a more detailed organizational structure.
+**\[ REDACTED: Harm to Ongoing Matter \]** 3

 [^6]: Social Media influence in the 2016 US. election, hearing Before the Senate Select committee on intelligence, 115th Cong.
 13 (11/1/17) (testimony of Colin stretch, general counsel ofFacebook) ("We estimate that roughly 29 million people were served content in their News Feeds directly from the IRA's 80,000 posts over the two years.
 Posts from these Pages were also shared, liked, and followed by people on Facebook, and, as a result, three times more people may have been exposed to a story that originated from the Russian operation.
 Our best estimate is that approximately 126 million people may have been served content from a Page associated with the IRA at some point during the two-year period.").
 The Facebook representative also testified that Facebook had identified 170 Instagram accounts that posted approximately 120,000 pieces of content during that time.
 Facebook did not offer an estimate of the audience reached via Instagram.
 [^7]: Twitter, Update on Twitter's Review of the 2016 US election (Jan.
 31, 2018).
 [^8]: See SM-2230634, serial 92.
 [^9]: **\[ REDACTED: Harm to Ongoing Matter \]**
 [^10]: **\[ REDACTED: Harm to Ongoing Matter \]**
 [^11]: See SM-2230634, serial 86 **\[ REDACTED: Harm to Ongoing Matter \]**
 [^12]: **\[ REDACTED: Harm to Ongoing Matter \]**

-**\[ REDACTED: Harm to Ongoing Matter \]**

 Two individuals headed the IRA's management: its general director, Mikhail Bystrov, and its executive director, Mikhail Burchik. **\[ REDACTED: Harm to Ongoing Matter \]** 15